The True Cost of a Traditional Home Warranty

 Can I use my credit card's extended warranty instead of a home warranty?

-Credit card extended warranties are a great free supplement for new appliances, typically adding 1–2 years to the manufacturer warranty and covering purchase protection for 90–120 days.
+Credit card extended warranties are a great free supplement for new appliances, typically adding 1 year to the manufacturer warranty and covering purchase protection for 90 to 120 days.
 However, they don't cover wear and tear on aging appliances or whole-home systems like HVAC or plumbing.
-For comprehensive, ongoing protection across multiple systems, they're not a standalone replacement for a home warranty plan.
+For comprehensive, ongoing protection across multiple systems, they're not a standalone replacement for a full home warranty plan.

 Is an HVAC service agreement worth it instead of a home warranty?

 An HVAC service agreement is often worth it if your heating and cooling system is older or your primary concern is keeping that system running efficiently.
-At $240–$400/year with no service fees, it's usually cheaper than a home warranty and offers proactive maintenance that can prevent costly breakdowns altogether.
-However, it won't cover your plumbing, electrical, or appliances, so pairing it with a self-insuring savings fund or homeowners insurance rider provides the most complete protection.
+At $150 to $500/year with no service fees, it's usually cheaper than a home warranty and offers proactive maintenance that can prevent costly breakdowns altogether.
+However, it won't cover your plumbing, electrical, or appliances, so pairing it with a self-insuring savings fund or equipment breakdown rider provides the most complete protection.

 Which home warranty alternative is best for rental property owners?

-For rental property owners, the best strategy often combines multiple layers: a dedicated repair fund (2–4% of property value), a landlord or STR insurance policy for sudden damage, and potentially an HVAC service agreement for the most expensive system.
+For rental property owners, the best strategy often combines multiple layers: a dedicated repair fund (2% to 4% of property value), a landlord or STR insurance policy for sudden damage and vandalism, and potentially an HVAC service agreement for the most expensive system.
 A home warranty for rental properties is also worth considering if you have multiple units or older appliances, since predictable costs matter most when managing tenant expectations.
 Always confirm your policy covers rental use, as standard homeowner policies typically do not.